Forecast: No End in Sight to AGW Excuses

 Let’s take this one at a time.

-After years of stories on the shrinking of Antarctica we find in the article below that the expansion to near record levels of the ice cap is because of melting underneath, leading to fresher water near the surface which freezes quicker.
-Here, read this Alice in Wonderland Story for yourself, from our friends at the BBC:
+After years of stories on the shrinking of Antarctica we find in the article below that the expansion to near record levels of the ice cap is because of melting underneath, leading to fresher water near the surface that freezes quicker.
+Read this Alice in Wonderland story for yourself, from our friends at the BBC: